Najee Harris: 2020 season

 Due to the COVID-19 pandemic in the United States, Alabama's season was cut to an all-conference, ten-game season beginning on September 26.
 In 2020, Harris was the starting running back for the Alabama Crimson Tide.
 He and Robinson continued to have a large majority of the backfield carries.
 In the regular season opener against the Missouri Tigers, Harris had 17 attempts for 98 rushing yards and three rushing touchdowns in the 38–19 victory.

 His best game of the season was against Ole Miss, where he attempted 23 rushes for 206 rushing yards with five rushing touchdowns in the 63–48 victory.
 Against the Georgia Bulldogs he ran for 31 attempts with 152 rushing yards, one rushing touchdown and 4.9 yards on average in the 41–24 victory.
 In the following game against Tennessee, he had 157 scrimmage yards and three rushing touchdowns in the 48–17 victory.
 On December 5, against LSU, he had 21 carries for 145 rushing yards and two rushing touchdowns in the 55–17 victory.

 In the SEC Championship, he had 245 scrimmage yards (178 rushing, 67 receiving) and five total touchdowns in the 52–46 victory.
 He finished fifth in Heisman Trophy voting.
 Alabama went 11–0 and qualified for the College Football Playoff as the #1 seed.

 In the Semifinals, the Rose Bowl against Notre Dame, Harris had 15 carries for 125 rushing yards in the 31–14 victory.
 In the national championship, Harris had 158 scrimmage yards and three total touchdowns in the 52–24 victory over Ohio State to earn his second national championship.
+He led the NCAA that season in rushing touchdowns (26) and total touchdowns (30).

 Harris finished his career as the all-time leader in rushing yards (3,843), total scrimmage yards (4,624) and touchdowns (57) for the Crimson Tide.
 He was a unanimous All-American and won the Doak Walker Award.